Eddie Rosario Player Props: Braves vs. Twins

 Twins Pitching Rankings

-- The Twins have the third-ranked team ERA across all MLB pitching staffs (3.65).
+- The Twins have a 3.68 team ERA that ranks fourth among all MLB pitching staffs.

-- Twins pitchers combine to allow the sixth-fewest home runs in baseball (79 total, one per game).
+- The Twins allow the 10th-fewest home runs in baseball (84 total, one per game).

-- His last time out came on Thursday against the Boston Red Sox, when the right-hander went nine scoreless innings while allowing three hits.
+- The right-hander's last time out came on Friday against the Detroit Tigers, when he tossed five scoreless innings while giving up three hits.

+- The 35-year-old has put up a 6.86 ERA and 9.4 strikeouts per nine innings across five games this season, while allowing a batting average of .299 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.